Respirators and Masks

 User seal check requirementNoYes.
 Required each time the respirator is donned (put on).

-FiltrationDoes NOT provide the wearer with a reliable level of protection from inhaling smaller airborne particles and is not considered respiratory protection.Filters out at least 95% of airborne particles including large and small particles.
+FiltrationIt does not reliably protect the wearer from inhaling smaller airborne particles and is not considered respiratory protection.Filters out at least 95% of airborne particles, including large and small particles.

-LeakageLeakage occurs around the edges of the mask when user inhalesWhen properly fitted and donned, minimal leakage occurs around edges of the respirator when user inhales.
+LeakageLeakage occurs around the edges of the mask when the user inhalesWhen properly fitted and donned, minimal leakage occurs around the edges of the respirator when the user inhales.

-Use limitationsDisposable.
-Discard after each patient encounter.Ideally should be discarded after each patient encounter and after aerosol-generating procedures.
-It should also be discarded when it becomes damaged or deformed; no longer forms an effective seal to the face; becomes wet or visibly dirty; breathing becomes difficult; or becomes contaminated with blood, respiratory or nasal secretions, or other bodily fluids from patients.
+Use LimitationsDisposable.
+Discard after each patient encounter.Ideally, it should be discarded after each patient encounter and aerosol-generating procedure.
+It should also be discarded when it becomes damaged or deformed, no longer forms an effective seal to the face, becomes wet or visibly dirty, breathing becomes difficult, or becomes contaminated with blood, respiratory or nasal secretions, or other bodily fluids from patients.

 Different forms of respiratory protection (21).